tjko/fanpico/commands.md

 ```

 #### SYStem:DISPlay
-Set display (module) type.
-Can be used if display module type
+Set display (module) parameters as a comma separated list.

-cannot be automatically detected.
-Like with some OLED modules.
+This can be used to set display module type if cannot be automatically detected.
+Additionally this can be used to set some display parameters like brightness.

 Default: default